Figure Plots#

 • color (str, optional) – Single CSS colour applied to every bar.
 Default "#4fc3f7".

-• colors (list of str, optional) – Per-bar colour list; overrides color where provided.
+• colors (list of str, optional) – Per-bar colour list (ungrouped) or ignored when group_colors is set.

 • orient ("v" | "h", optional) – Vertical (default) or horizontal orientation.